Anthropology

 People and Other Animals

-As humans, we’ve lived closely with other animals since the dawn of time.
-We have a long history of interacting with each other.
+As humans, we’ve lived closely with other animals since the dawn of time and we have a long history of interacting with each other.
 In this module, you’ll examine the complex and contradictory elements in people-animal relations, including:

 • animals as food